raganwald/raganwald.github.com/_posts/2023-01-10-ncrypt-lite.md

 # 3. The Alternating Stop and Go Generator Algorithm

-The Alternating Stop and Go Generator ("Stop & Go") is based on a stream cipher described by Schneier [2] from a paper presented by Günther [3].
+The Alternating Stop and Go Generator ("Stop & Go") is based on a stream cipher described by Schneier[^2] from a paper presented by Günther[^3].
 Stop & Go uses three generators ("rL", "rR", & "rA") constructed from SMACs.
 The output of Stop & Go is independant of the plaintext; it is a large generator which outputs 160 bits per round.

 Each generator consists of a register and a SMAC function.
 The keys for all three generators in nCrypt are identical.
 If more key material is available, using independant keys could increase security.
 Also, generating separate keys by "expanding" a single key could increase security.